Intel Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Intel options trades today is 9727.11 with a total volume of 7,218.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Intel's big money trades within a strike price range of $32.5 to $67.5 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Intel's whale activity within a strike price range from $52.5 to $80.0 in the last 30 days.

 Intel Option Volume And Open Interest Over Last 30 Days